cbpodd/intros/README.md

-# Intros
+# Social Media

-All of my intros/bios for social media & others
+All of my headlines, profile pictures, and bios for social media